awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 ### Example 3: Make an Application Private<a name="access-control-resource-based-example-make-private"></a>

 You can make an application private, so it's not shared with anyone and can only be deployed by the AWS account that owns it\.
-To do so, you clear out the principals and actions from the policy, which also removes permissions from other accounts within your AWS Organization from deploying your application\.
+To do so, you clear out the principals and actions from the policy, which also removes permissions from other accounts within your AWS organization from deploying your application\.

 ```
 aws serverlessrepo put-application-policy \